anandkumar1998/SDLC_03_ALCHEMIST/README.md

 |F_12| Test Plan|

 ## Challenges
-* Inavailability of documentation for testing file I/O
+* Unavailability of documentation for testing file I/O
 * Didnot know how to add testfiles for function with void type